ErikSokolov/odin-recipes/README.md

-Main page and links to recipies
+Main page and links to recipes